lachlanmcdonald/grunt-saxicon/README.md

 ### Best practices

-You will find your generated CSS gets quite large if you reuse the same icon and color combination across a number of selectors.
+You may find your generated CSS gets large if you reuse the same icon and color combination across a number of selectors.

 Instead, extend a [placeholder selector](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_):